scandio/passport-atlassian-crowd-sso/README.md

 ## Changes

 * 0.0.3 - Added support for newer version of Crowd REST API (contributed by Frank Febbraro)
+* 0.0.4 - Fixed a bug with pathname when there's no context path specified in the crowd url

 ## License